leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 ## TODO

 - update core plugins so they attach to hooks exposed by core and provide their own hooks for other plugins
-- statelessness is paramount to avoid side effects and scalability.
-Just working_memory and settings should be saved, as a simple JSON or in a DB.
-Plugins will deal with long term memories
-- which DB to use internally? easiest route is to go `sql_alchemy` and ship with a default `sqlite`, that can be changed to a `postgres` for scalability and statelessness
 - `qdrant_vector_memory` should deal with embedder changes, maybe reactivating the snapshot
 - security must be always ON, also on a fresh installation, with a default jwt secret and API key.
 Pages in `/docs` should allow logging in
-- model selection should be possible to do directly via message, i.e. `"model": "openai:gpt-5" or "ollama:qwen:7b"`.
-If model is not passed, a default model chosen by admin in the settings will be used.
-Admin still decides which models are available to end users.
-Still to determine how to adapt the permissions system to this.
 - `StrayCat.__call_` should be an async generator using `yield` to send tokens and notifications.
 Those yielded result are then managed at the transport layer (websocket or http/streaming/sse).
 Cat internals should know absolutely nothing about network protocols.
 - core tests should only deal with core (also because plugin install dependencies is mocked!!!)
 - allow plugin settings with conditionals and subpages with json schema primitives `if`, `oneOf`, etc.